PRACTICE Coaching Model

 History PRACTICE coaching model

 The PRACTICE coaching model was born from the previous work of various academics and coaching professionals.
-The most important source of inspiration for the model comes from Wasik.
-He developed a problem-solution model consisting of seven steps.
+The most important source of inspiration for the model comes from dr. Barbara Wasik.
+She developed a problem-solution model consisting of seven steps.
 These are:

 - Problem identification